roerohan/vscode-MongoSnippets-NodeJS/README.md

 # mongo-snippets-for-node-js

-This Visual Studio Code extension generates MongoDB code snippets for Node-js projects using mongoose library from npm. :leaves:
+This Visual Studio Code extension generates MongoDB code snippets for Node-js projects using mongoose library from npm.

 ## Table of Contents: